Explore our upcoming member research agenda to help you navigate with confidence.

 This research explores workplace benefit carriers’ approaches to claims integration — using a claim on one product line to proactively identify possible claims on other products.
 Topics include types of integration, products involved, limitations, administration, managing the opt-in process, payments, and measuring outcomes and success.

 The BEAT (Benefits and Employee Attitude Tracker) is an annual survey which tracks employee attitudes towards work in general and workplace benefits in particular.
-Covered topics include benefit preferences, satisfaction, understanding, approaches to benefits education, reasons for dropping coverage, benefit spending, and overall attitudes toward employers.
+Covered topics include benefit preferences, satisfaction, understanding, approaches to benefits education, benefit spending, and overall attitudes toward employers.

 More information coming soon.